Getting Married at Holy Trinity Church, East Melbourne

 A deposit of $250 is required as soon as you request a date for your wedding service.
 Unless this deposit is paid, the time and date of your wedding is not secured.

-The Parish’s Basic Wedding Fee is currently $1250.00 (GST included).This is a package-fee which includes the preparation of legal documents, the preparation of the building by the verger, and the celebrant, the Organist, the flowers and planning.
+The Parish’s wedding fees are currently being revised and are available on request.
+The fee is a package which includes the preparation of legal documents, the preparation of the building by the verger, and the celebrant, the Organist, the flowers and planning.
 There will be additional charges if you choose to have a choir, extra flowers or personalised Orders of Service for your wedding.
 Fees must be paid prior to your wedding.
 Wedding fees are reviewed annually and are subject to change for future years.

 If you would like to get married at Holy Trinity Church please contact the office on 03 94173341 or email us on firstname.lastname@example.org to check whether your proposed day and time are available.
 You will need to make a $250 deposit by direct credit and information to do this will be supplied after the date has been confirmed as available.